merely-useful/py-rse/keypoints/packaging.md

--   A module is simply a file containing Python code; it is executed on `import`.
+-   Use [setuptools][setuptools] to help build and distribute Python packages.
--   A package named `mypackage` is a directory named `mypackage` containing a module with a special name `__init__.py`, which may be empty.
+-   The typical folder hierarchy for a package named `mypackage` is a directory named `mypackage` containing a `setup.py` script as well as a subdirectory also called `mypackage` containing the package's source files.
--   Other modules within the directory are visible after the import.
--   A package can contain subpackages.
--   Use `virtualenv` to create a separate virtual environment for each project.
--   Use `pip` to create a distributable package containing your project's software, documentation, and data.
+-   Most software projects use [semantic versioning][semantic_versioning] for software releases.
+-   Use a [virtual environment][virtual_environment] to test how your package installs without breaking anything in your main/default Python installation.
+-   [`pip`][pip] is the package installer for Python.
--   The default respository for Python packages is [PyPI][pypi]
+-   The default respository for Python packages is [PyPI][pypi].
--   You can test distributing your package to Pypi using [TestPyPI][testpypi], and when you're ready, publish it to [pypi](pypi)
+-   You can test distributing your package to Pypi using [TestPyPI][testpypi].
+-   Decide whether your documentation is for [novices][novice], [competent practitioners][competent_practitioner] and/or [experts][expert].
+-   Use [docstrings][docstring] to document each individual function.
+-   Use a README file for package-level documentation.
+-   Use [Sphinx][sphinx] to generate documentation for a website.
+-   Use [Read The Docs][readthedocs] to host that documentation online.
+-   Create a [DOI][doi] for your package using [GitHub/Zenodo integration][github-zenodo-tutorial].
+-   A number of academic journals now exist for publishing the details of software packages.